Our winter libraryA selection of poems that we think are perfect to read in winter

 In rigorous hours, when down the iron lane The redbreast looks in vain For hips and haws, Lo, shining flowers upon my window pane The silver pencil of the winter draws.
 When all the snowy hill And the bare woods are still; When snipes are silent in the frozen bogs, And all the garden garth is whelmed in mire, Lo, by the hearth, the laughter of the logs – More fair than roses, lo, the flowers of fire!
 Robert Louis Stevenson (1850–1894) There Is a Budding Morrow in Midnight

 Wintry boughs against a wintry sky; Yet the sky is partly blue And the clouds are partly bright:-- Who can tell but sap is mounting high Out of sight, Ready to burst through?
 Winter is the mother-nurse of Spring, Lovely for her daughter's sake, Not unlovely for her own: For a future buds in everything; Grown, or blown, Or about to break.
-Christina Georgina Rossetti 1830-1894) The True Beauty
+Christina Georgina Rossetti 1830-1894) The Shepherd Wind

 I walked a nut-wood's gloom.
 And overhead A pigeon's wing beat on the hidden boughs, And shrews upon shy tunnelling woke thin Late winter leaves with trickling sound.Across My narrow path I saw the carrier ants Burdened with little pieces of bright straw.
 These things I heard and saw, with senses fine For all the little traffic of the wood, While everywhere, above me, underfoot, And haunting every avenue of leaves, Was mystery, unresting, taciturn.
 And haunting the lucidities of life That are my daily beauty, moves a theme, Beating along my undiscovered mind.
-John Drinkwater (1882-1937) We watched the crows
+John Drinkwater (1882-1937) To a Thrush

 We watched the crows, At a little distance from us, Become white as silver As they flew in the sunshine; And when they went still further They looked like shapes of water Passing over the green fields.
-Dorothy Wordsworth (1771-1855) Winter Bird
+Dorothy Wordsworth (1771-1855) From Winter in Strathearn

 She crumbled the brown bread, she crumbled the white; The snow lay deep, but the crumbs lay light: The sparrows swept down like withered leaves; The starlings sidled with scarlet greaves.
 And burnished, black green harness scrolled With damaskings of dark old gold; The gallant robin, he came not nigh.
 But tom-tit sparkled a frightened eye; The blue blackbird with his saffron bill Hopped with the crowd; and the finches sped With their scarves of white and their vests of red From the sea-green laurels; and out of the hill, Where the steep Blue-rocks stood, stark and grey, A jackdaw flew; and the carrion crow Frightened them now and again away, Swooping down on the bloodless prey All in the powdery snow-white snow.
 She crumbled the brown bread, she crumbled the white, She fed them morning, noon and night.
 They fought and scolded till supper was done, Then wing after wing went away with the sun.
 John Davidson (1857–1909) |